<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=643855279873876&amp;ev=PageView&amp;noscript=1">

 The main changes to the calculation are:

-The new FAFSA will have a release delay.
-In order to roll all these changes out, the FAFSA release date has been pushed back two months, reducing the amount of time students and families have to complete the FAFSA for the 2024-2025 academic year.
+The new FAFSA had a release delay (and some initial bugs).
+To roll all these changes out, the FAFSA release date was pushed back 3 months to December 30, 2023, reducing the time students and families have to complete the FAFSA for the 2024-2025 academic year.

 The main FAFSA update to keep in mind is the introduction of the Student Aid Index (SAI), and the projected aid changes for certain groups.